henrikmelin/h3ppy/README.md

          offset-0 = -9.91E-04 ± 5.64E-05
          background-0 = 2.40E-06 ± 8.77E-07
 ```
-which is very close, within errors, that Trafton et al. (1992) got - yas!
-Also, note that `h3ppy` is using line lists and partition functions that weren't available in 1992!
+which is very close to the published result, T = 740 K, that Trafton et al. (1992) got - yas!
+Also, note that `h3ppy` is using H<sub>3</sub><sup>+</sup> line lists and partition functions that weren't available in 1992!
 This shows that `h3ppy` can reproduce past results, which is reassuring!

 # Input parameters